impensavel/essence/docs/XMLEssence.md

 ### Node/element skipping
 Sometimes we need to skip to a specific element if a pre-condition fails.
-A reason for this would be that there's no point in storing data from a child node is we didn't save the parent's data.
+A reason for this would be that there's no point in storing data from a child node if we didn't save the parent's data.

 On the XML above, the third `Person` element has some missing data and we only want to extract valid/complete data from the set.